-Background checks that are name-based do an excellent job finding out about someone’s history.
+Background checks that are name-based (which our system is) do an excellent job finding out about someone’s history.
 These name-based checks use personal identifiers (including names, addresses and Social Security numbers) and offer more comprehensive and compliant results than a fingerprint based check, according to the same article referenced above:

 - Only convictions (no arrests) are included in reports, consistent with EEOC guidance.

 - In addition to criminal history, background screening companies can also provide other valuable information (driving and employment records, education verification, professional certification, etc).

 - A thorough adverse action process gives candidates the ability to challenge the results of background checks.
 Screening companies are required to follow this process under the Fair Credit Reporting Act.

 - Results are typically delivered within a few days, while fingerprint check lag times can be weeks.

 Here is a chart that provides a quick comparison between Fingerprint and Name-Based Background Checks:

 In a perfect world, the most comprehensive way to screen would be to do both fingerprint AND name-based checks.
 If you are pinched for time, a name-based check will provide more detailed and accurate results though.